-How can you write casino player guides for live casino players?
+How can affiliates write casino player guides for live casino players?

-This article explains how to write guides for live casino players with a B2B focus: it is intended for affiliates, content managers, and marketing teams creating player-facing educational content.
-Use this wireframe to build guides that drive organic traffic, establish editorial trust, and support compliant conversion flows while preserving regulatory, accessibility, and disclosure requirements.
+This article explains how to write guides for live casino players from a B2B perspective.
+It is intended for affiliates, content managers, and marketing teams creating player-facing educational content.
+Use this wireframe to build guides that can support organic visibility, editorial trust, and compliant conversion flows while preserving regulatory, accessibility, and disclosure requirements.

 Foundational explanation: what a live casino guide should achieve